The NFL Rules for a Drop Kick

 Fair-Catch Kicks

-The NFL also allows drop kicks under a rarely used rule that allows the receiving team of a kickoff or safety kick to attempt a field goal.
+The NFL rulebook also allows drop kicks under a rarely used rule that allows the receiving team of a kickoff or safety kick to attempt a field goal.
 After signaling for a fair catch, if the ball is caught before it hits the ground, the team may attempt a field goal from that spot on their next play.
 The play is rarely attempted, and was last successfully used in 1968.

 Writer Bio